nyjalusc/GoogleImageSearchClient/README.md

 - [x] Advanced: Replace Filter Settings Activity with a lightweight modal overlay.
 Used DialogFragment for this task.
 - [x] Advanced: Improve the user interface and experiment with image assets and/or styling and coloring
 - [x] Bonus: Use the StaggeredGridView to display improve the grid of image results
+- [x] Bonus: User can zoom or pan images displayed in full-screen detail view.
+I used [ImageViewZoom!](https://github.com/sephiroth74/ImageViewZoom) for this purpose.
+I couldn't do it using TouchImageView so i chose this alterate.

 #### Additonal tasks
 - [x] Created and experimented with a custom imageview to render card layout using DynamicHeightImageView and StaggeredGridView